wendywtchang/NLP-projects/asr/README.md

 > AISHELL2: A monolingual Mandarin corpus, with 1991 speakers of both northern and southern accents and balanced gender of 42.4% male and 57.6% female.
 > LibriSpeech: A monolingual English corpus.
 Derived from audio books, part of the LibriVox project,
 > Goal: Build a code-switching ASR system and optimize it in language model.

+> This is a collaboration work with Chunling Song.

 ## Overview